B2014801/chat-application-reactjs-nodejs/README.md

 ## How to chat

-Create two or more account to start chat
+Create two or more account to start chat.
 You should open Chrome and Edge for test